 Another reason to grow strawberries vertically is that they are ranked really high on the “Dirty Dozen” list.
 In general, strawberries purchased from the grocery store are more likely to be high in pesticide residue.
 The great thing about growing them at home is that you control what you put on your plants and in turn control what you consume.

-Strawberries will be in that planter for a while.
-So choose a really high quality potting mix — you don’t want to go for the cheap stuff here.
-Purchase or make a lightweight fluffy mix that may include ingredients like peat moss, coconut coir, perlite vermiculite, compost, worm castings, etc. Stay away from wood chips, top soil and garden soil for container gardens.
-Strawberries also love an acidic soil, so if you’re concerned about the PH of your mix, you can get a meter for about $10 and check it a couple of times a year.
+To help your plants thrive, choose a high-quality potting mix — you don’t want to go for the cheap stuff here.
+Purchase or make a lightweight fluffy mix that may include ingredients like peat moss, coconut coir, perlite vermiculite, compost, worm castings, etc. Stay away from wood chips, topsoil, and garden soil for container gardens.
+Strawberries also love acidic soil, so if you’re concerned about the PH of your mix, you can get a meter for about $10 and check it a couple of times a year.
 Aim for a reading of 5.5-6.8 for strawberry plants.

 Strawberries come in two basic types, everbearing and June bearing.
 Everbearing varieties will produce a smaller amount of strawberries for a longer period of time.
-June bearing strawberries will produce one large harvest for a short amount of time (about 6 weeks) then are basically done for the rest of the season.
+June-bearing strawberries will produce one large harvest for a short amount of time (about 6 weeks) and are done for the rest of the season.

-We typically grow everbearing varieties and in our area (Knoxville, TN zone 7) that means a steady harvest of medium sized berries from about May thru October.
-Evie 2 from Nourse Farms has been a favorite of ours this season.
+We typically grow everbearing varieties and in our area (Knoxville, TN zone 7), which means a steady harvest of medium-sized berries from about May through October.

 Before purchasing, consider your growing zone and how hardy you want your plants to be.
 Strawberries need a dormant season so most varieties are perennial (come back year after year) in zones 3-8.